MrJacooo/lerntool/README.md

 This App lets you finish sentences, that you see in another Language.
 You can choose between Spanish, English, German and French.

 ## Tools Used
-I only used ReactJS for this Project.
-Also i didnt use any Libraries.
+I only used ReactJS for this Project without any other Libraries.